xyst/writings/why-is-racket-integer-sum-faster-than-haskell/readme.md

 (Which takes 86 seconds.)

-The decompiled code are both two hundred lines, but the only lines that differ are:
+The decompiled code are both two hundred lines, and the only lines that differ are:

 ~~~
    (define-values (begin) '0)